syedshah94/Parking-App/README.md

     no user-specific page.
 So far it's just a sort of login and use.
 Well you don't even need to log in since I made the process simpler with the "Explore" button on the landing page.
-Yes, I am well aware this makes no sense in a real app, but it's just there since this is not a completed app and feel users should be allowed to just access it asap to get the point for now.
-Maybe I will remove this in the near future if I have time to add in more robustness to this app.
+Yes, I am well aware this makes no sense in a real app, but it's just there since this is not a completed app and I feel users should be allowed to just access it asap to get the point for now.
+Maybe I will remove this in the near future when I want to add more robustness to this app.

 LONG TERM GOALS:
+    -User specific pages
-    Users may be reviewed, and earn 'courtesy points'.
+    -Users may be reviewed, and earn 'courtesy points'.
 Who knows, maybe they can spend these courtesy points somehow, maybe use it as coupons or just show off that they're better than you when it comes to courtesy or something... sure, lets go with that.